 The following steps describe how to measure your horse to find the correct size Cool Heat rug/blanket:

-Start your measurement from the very middle of the horse's chest directly, under the neck.
-Starting at this point, pass your measuring tape across to your horse's shoulder, around the shoulder and all the way along the side of your horse, finishing at the end of the horse's rump.
+Start your measurement from the very middle of the horse's chest directly, under the middle of the neck.
+Starting at this point, pass your measuring tape across to your horse's shoulder, then around the shoulder and all the way along past your horses belly/side of your horse, finishing at the end of the horse's rump.
+Imagine your horse is standing with its backside firmly up against a wall and your measuring tape should reach to the wall.
+This is the end point of your measurement

 When you are fitting your selected rug/blanket on your horse, ensure the straps are secured correctly and, for safety reasons, secure them in the following order.
 (When removing your rug/blanket follow the reverse order)